 Growing up, going shopping with my mother was war.
-Things i liked were vetoed based on ‘bad quality’ way too often, according to my younger self.
+Things i liked were vetoed based on ‘bad quality’ way too often to my liking.
 Mom would quickly assess the stitch count per inch, fabric, thread count, the way the buttons were sewed in, hems, etc in the stores and refused to settle for mediocre make.
 I forgot all these lessons when I moved away from her roof and her supervision.
-I have clothes I had to get rid of after a few washes because of how bad they looked (Shame on you Free People ! ).
-I am making an effort to understand quality and training myself to let go amazing pieces if the quality doesn’t match the price.
-One of my prized possessions are my Campomaggi Brown bags.
-They have traveled everywhere with me, housed my heavy DSLRs, recovered from spilled liquids with grace, reluctantly held contents of those girls who keep asking me if i can carry their stuff, … has been a total workhorse and survived it all.
-Thats quality.
-Will save purchases worth the money for a future post.
+I have clothes I had to get rid of after a few washes because of how sloppy they looked (Shame on you Free People ! ).
+I am making an effort to understand quality and training myself to walk away if the quality doesn’t match the price.

 5. Accessorize with restraint.

 Thanks to my mother’s influence, I have stayed away from glitter/sparkle for a long time.
-You see a lot of chunky jewellery in India and it really turns me off.
-Over the years, I have seen the other side – dainty jewellery, personal talismans worn with non chalance, subtle but tasteful sparkle …..
+You see a lot of chunky jewellry in India and it really turns me off.
+Over the years, I have seen the other side – dainty jewellry, personal talismans worn with nonchalance, subtle but tasteful sparkle …..
 Accessories can add that little something to a wardrobe consisting of classics.
 Accessories are size and age proof purchases.
 I want to look into building an accessories closet.

 6. It is okay to be inspired and change a little.

 Every time i travel, I do get inspired to add new pieces.
 Every time I visit my aunt Renu, I am tempted to start dressing like her.
 Coming back to the US after a trip to India and wearing my overly monochromatic wardrobe feels very dull for a few days.
 But it always subsides after a few days.
 I have bought a bright pink dress inspired by Freda Kahlo.
 And out grew it in no time.
-I have gone through an all purple clothing phase.
-An all black phase.
-And out grew it too.
+I have gone through an all black clothing phase and out grew it too.
 Avoid dramatic changes and U-turns.
 Take it slow.